 If you're looking for Yiddish language classes in Boston, you've come to the right place.
 Our instructors are passionate about Yiddish and are experienced educators.
 Whether you are a complete beginner or grew up speaking the language, we have a class that will accommodate you.
 Students cover a wide age range, from young adults to seniors.
 We offer classes in the fall and spring at four levels -- Beginners, Advanced Beginners, Intermediate, and Advanced.
 Students in doubt about their course level may contact an instructor to discuss.

-or you can register by sending a check along with your class preference and completed registration form (see bottom of page), to:
+or you can register by sending a check indicating it is for a Yiddish registration, along with your name

 Boston Workmen's Circle